huaweicloud/terraform-provider-huaweicloud/docs/resources/mrs_cluster.md

 * `component_name` - Indicates the component name.
 * `component_version` - Indicates the component version.
 * `component_desc` - Indicates the component description.

+## Timeouts
+This resource provides the following timeouts configuration options:
+- `create` - Default is 60 minute.
+- `delete` - Default is 10 minute.